DMOJ/judge-server/README.md

 Versions up to and including [v1.4.0](https://github.com/DMOJ/judge-server/releases/tag/v1.4.0) also supported grading on Windows machines.

+Versions up to and including [v3.0.2](https://github.com/DMOJ/judge-server/releases/tag/v3.0.2) also supported grading with pure ptrace without seccomp, which is useful on Linux kernel versions before 4.8.

 The DMOJ judge does **not** need a root user to run on Linux machines: it will run just fine under a normal user.

 Supported languages include: